Azure/ARO-RP/docs/updating-dependencies.md

 branch and fixed using replace directive.
 Otherwise it will upgrade every time the command is started.

-When upgrading to a never version of OpenShift, this script have to be updated to reflect the proper release.
+When upgrading to a newer version of OpenShift, this script have to be updated to reflect the proper release.

 ## Update only required dependencies